Cultural dancing is one way to celebrate Children’s Day

 Each year there are more than 500 Children’s Day events held around the nation.
 Join the growing movement to celebrate our children by holding your own Children’s Day event and registering your event.

-You could do this at your own work or in partnership with a local Aboriginal organisation or community.
-Host a community morning tea or a BBQ, hold arts and craft sessions, cultural exchanges, concerts and performances, competitions, sporting days, games and activities, and so much more.
+You could do this at your workplace, school or kindergarten, or in partnership with a local Aboriginal or Torres Strait Islander organisation or community.
+Ideas include hosting a morning tea or a barbecue, cultural dancing, arts and craft sessions, cultural exchanges, concerts and performances, storytelling, competitions, sporting days, games and activities.

-- Arrange for kids at school or in child care to create their own paintings and artwork about the Children’s Day theme and display them for everyone to enjoy.
+- Arrange for kids at school or in child care to create their own paintings and artworks about the Children’s Day theme, We are the Elders of Tomorrow, hear our voice, and display them for everyone to enjoy.

 - Arrange for kids to do culturally relevant activities in services, school, child care, or at home.